mahatria/react-native-cheatsheet/README.md

 ```

 ## 🍎 Common JS & ES6 Concepts
+These are the most common JS concepts that you will see throughout any React or React-Native project.

 * (Fat) Arrow functions
 ```
 // Shorthand function that automatically binds this